 "Because the stars are so faint and the field of view is so densely packed with stars, it is not feasible to use this radial-velocity method to confirm most of our planet candidates.
 We may have to wait for the NASA/ESA/CSA James Webb Space Telescope which could provide the needed sensitivity to confirm most of the planet candidates," Sahu said.

-The Hubble SWEEPS programme is an important proof-of concept for CNES's COROT mission, to which ESA participates, scheduled for launch in December 2006 and NASA's Kepler Mission, scheduled for launch in October 2008.
+The Hubble SWEEPS program is an important proof-of concept for CNES's COROT mission scheduled for launch in December 2006 and NASA's Kepler Mission, scheduled for launch in October 2008.
 COROT and Kepler will continuously monitor regions of the Milky Way galaxy to detect transiting planets.
 They will be sensitive enough to detect possibly hundreds of Earth-sized planet candidates in or near the habitable zone around a star.
 The habitable zone encompasses the distances from a star where liquid water can exist on a planet's surface.
-As with the SWEEPS programme, the COROT and Kepler detections will remain candidate planets until they can be independently verified by observations that would provide an independent estimate of planetary masses.
+As with the SWEEPS program, the COROT and Kepler detections will remain candidate planets until they can be independently verified by observations that would provide an independent estimate of planetary masses.